 Andrew Marvell’s saddest and most thoughtful poem, ‘The Definition of Love’, is all about lines that are determined never to cross.
-If 2013 was to be defined by anything, it’s how life defies those who try too hard to make them cross.
+If 2013 was defined by anything, it’s how life defies those who try too hard to make them cross.

-But it did.
+It worked.
 My unsuccessful attempts to chase away loneliness only tightened my relationship with poems I’d increasingly felt were built around the same painful antecedents and biting dilemmas.

 Creating Darkness to Find Light